 The three credit bureaus also recently announced that starting in July 2022, they will delete all medical debts on your credit report that were in collections before they were paid.
 If your credit score has been hurt by medical debt that was eventually paid, this should help your credit score immediately since you no longer will have to wait seven years for that negative mark to fall off your credit report.
 In the first half of 2023, the agencies will stop reporting medical debts below $500 altogether.

 Medical debts “weigh” less.
 The newer scoring algorithms used by the credit bureaus (like FICO 9 and VantageScore 4.0) give less consideration to medical debts than they do to other debts when calculating your overall score.

 If the debt is being paid by insurance (some insurance policies will still pay on a bill that has been sent to collections), it is removed from your credit report.
 It won’t stay on there for seven years the way other debts will.

 Your Insurance Won’t Cover Everything

-Unless you have a lot of money or an extremely generous employer, your insurance is not going to cover all of your medical expenses.
-It is important that you understand this before you see your doctor.
-Make sure you read the Explanation of Benefits that comes with your insurance documentation.
+Unless you have a lot of money or an extremely generous employer, your insurance will not cover all your medical expenses.
+You must understand this before you see your doctor.
+Make sure to read the Explanation of Benefits with your insurance documentation.

 The Explanation of Benefits will tell you exactly what types of medical costs will be covered and by how much.
 This is where you will learn, for example, if you will have to pay a co-pay before seeing your doctor, whether you have to use an in-network doctor or medical facility, which treatments your plan will pay for (and how much), what your deductible is, etc.

-If you have questions about whether something is covered, or you want to know why you’re expected to pay out of pocket for a procedure, you’ll need to call your insurance company and ask them.
+If you have questions about whether something is covered or want to know why you’re expected to pay out of pocket for a procedure, you’ll need to call your insurance company and ask them.
 Being proactive can save you a lot of money.